securitygeneration/Pwnie-Express-Scripts/PwnPlug USB Command Execution/README.md

   ```shell
   mkfs.ext3 /dev/sda (change this to your correct device)
   ```
-2. Install udev and autofs:
+2. On your PwnPlug, install udev and autofs:

   ```shell
   apt-get update && apt-get install udev autofs